theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/microstrategy/mstr-connection.md

 (e.g.: https://env-12345.customer.cloud.microstrategy.com/MicroStrategyLibrary/api/)

 **Project Name**<br>
 Project name, where the SAP data is loaded to.
+The default folder is "My Reports" in "My Personal Objects".
 To set a specific folder, see [Folder ID](./mstr-settings#folder-id).

 **User Name**<br>
 Name of the Microstrategy user.